DPDK/dpdk/doc/guides/nics/cxgbe.rst

 ======================

-The CXGBE PMD (**librte_pmd_cxgbe**) provides poll mode driver support for **Chelsio T5** 10/40 Gbps family of adapters.
+The CXGBE PMD (**librte_pmd_cxgbe**) provides poll mode driver support for **Chelsio Terminator** 10/25/40/100 Gbps family of adapters.
 CXGBE PMD has support for the latest Linux and FreeBSD operating systems.

 More information can be found at `Chelsio Communications Official Website
 <http://www.chelsio.com>`_.